 Mobile messaging programs are a low-cost, scalable approach to building parents’ knowledge and capacity to support their children’s development.
 These programs directly deliver simple and straightforward information, tips, and activities that parents can incorporate into daily routines.

 This report focuses on implementation of the Apple and ConnectED Initiative with respect to the dual digital divides along socioeconomic lines in access to technology and its use in instruction.
-It describes why it was important to bridge those divides in the ConnectED schools and offers some lessons learned for others who are implementing similar initiatives.

 This report describes the methodology of Apple and ConnectED Research, a six-year study of the Apple and ConnectED Initiative that uses a variety of qualitative and quantitative methods to tell a comprehensive story of implementation and outcomes.